-Remember that it is always acceptable to seek advice from your designated midwife or prenatal team if you have any concerns about your health during pregnancy.
+Remember that seeking advice from your designated midwife or prenatal team is always acceptable if you have concerns about your health during pregnancy.
 Lower abdominal pain can have serious consequences during pregnancy, and severe unexplained pain, or pain associated with unusual vaginal discharge or bleeding, should be treated as an emergency.

 Problems with one ovary or fallopian tube can cause lower abdominal pain on one or both sides.
-Additionally, these conditions can cause general or central lower abdominal pain, which is typically quite severe.
+These conditions can also cause general or central lower abdominal pain, typically severe.
 Ectopic pregnancies affect approximately 11,000 women in the United Kingdom each year.

-Lower abdominal pain is not uncommon in women, and period pain is a particularly common cause.
+Lower abdominal pain is joint in women, and period pain is a prevalent cause.
 Certain types of pain can be managed at home with over-the-counter medications, hot water bottles, and rest or light exercise, depending on the cause.

-Extremely severe or unmanageable pain that does not have an obvious cause or is accompanied by other concerning symptoms should be evaluated by a doctor immediately.
+A doctor should immediately evaluate extremely severe or unmanageable pain that has no apparent cause or is accompanied by other concerning symptoms.
 While determining the cause is not always easy, it is beneficial to identify any urinary symptoms, bowel problems, or pain related to your period.
 A physician should also evaluate recurring pain.

 With Mobi Doctor, you can access online urgent care.
 Get an instant diagnosis, explore conditions and treatments, and text a healthcare professional if needed.